Skip to content

 Related: How to Really, Truly Know God Loves You

 Am I right when I say the pressure to perform keeps many of us awake at night?
-We stress about pop quizzes, about bringing home report cards that would make Dad proud and not letting down our teammates.
+We stress about pop quizzes, about bringing home report cards that will make Dad proud and not letting down our teammates.
 About trying to live up to the manager’s expectations at work.

 Just remember, these pressures are of our own making.
 God doesn’t expect you to ace every test, lead your team to victory at the regional basketball championship game, or even sign up for your church’s mission trip to Guatemala.
 He wants you to experience the profoundness of his free love, and the pleasure of serving him because you choose to.